otrv4/otrv4/otrv4.md

 ## Key management

-In the DAKE, OTRv4 makes use of long-term Ed448 keys, ephemeral Elliptic Curve Diffie-Hellman (ECDH) keys, and ephemeral Diffie-Hellman (DH) keys.
+In both DAKEs, OTRv4 makes use of long-term Ed448 keys, ephemeral Elliptic Curve Diffie-Hellman (ECDH) keys, and ephemeral Diffie-Hellman (DH) keys.

 For exchanging data messages, OTRv4 makes use of both the DH ratchet (with ECDH)